silvacms/documentation/source/silva/buildout/extending.rst

    [client6-conf]
    port = 8090

-And now we generate a part for each Zope instance, always in the same profile file:
+Now we make a part for each Zope instance, always in the same profile
+file:

 .. code-block:: ini